← Back to 史記

 西 西 使 使 使使西

 The next year, Qi defeated Wei troops at Ma Ling, captured their crown prince Shen, and killed general Pang Juan.
 The next year, Wei Yang advised Duke Xiao: 'Qin and Wei are like a person with a disease of the abdomen and heart.
 If Wei does not annex Qin, Qin will annex Wei.
 Why?
 Wei occupies the strategic pass to the west, with its capital at Anyi.
 It borders Qin at the Yellow River and monopolizes the advantages east of the mountains.
-When advantageous, it invades west into Qin; when troubled, it withdraws east to collect territory.
+When circumstances favor Wei, it invades westward into Qin; when Wei is in difficulty, it draws back eastward and consolidates its own territory.
 Now with Your Lordship's wisdom and sageliness, the state relies on you for flourishing.
 Wei was greatly defeated by Qi in recent years, and the feudal lords rebel against it.
 We can take advantage of this time to attack Wei.
 If Wei cannot withstand Qin, it must move east.
 If Wei moves east, Qin will occupy the strongholds of the Yellow River and mountains, facing east to control the feudal lords.
 This is the enterprise of emperors and kings.'
 Duke Xiao considered it correct and sent Wei Yang to lead troops and attack Wei.
 Wei sent Gongzi Ang to lead troops and attack him.
 Once the armies confronted each other, Wei Yang sent a letter to the Wei general Gongzi Ang: 'I was initially friendly with you, Gongzi.
 Now we both serve as generals of two states and cannot bear to attack each other.
 We can meet face to face, form an alliance, joyfully drink, and cease hostilities to pacify Qin and Wei.'
 Wei Gongzi Ang considered it correct.
-The alliance meeting was completed and they were drinking when Wei Yang ambushed with armored soldiers, attacked, and captured Wei Gongzi Ang.
-He then attacked his army, completely defeated it, and returned to Qin.
+After the alliance meeting was completed, they drank together.
+Wei Yang had armored soldiers lying in ambush; they attacked and captured Wei Gongzi Ang.
+He then attacked Ang's army, completely defeated it, and returned to Qin.
 King Hui of Wei had his troops repeatedly defeated by Qi and Qin.
 The state was internally empty and daily diminishing.
 Fearful, he sent an envoy to cede the territory west of the Yellow River to Qin to make peace.
 Wei then abandoned Anyi and moved its capital to Da Liang.
 King Hui of Liang said: 'I regret not using Gongshu Zuo's words.'
 After Wei Yang defeated Wei and returned, Qin enfeoffed him with fifteen cities in Shang and titled him Lord Shang.

 9